isshiki/ReFwdFormatter/README.md

 Thunderbird Add-on.

   To Remove the "&gt;" prefix from quote.

-  To Remove "[" and "]" from the forward subject.

 ## Installing